 - Monitor both call quality and screen activity.
 Just because a call is smooth doesn’t mean agents followed proper data security and workflow processes.

-Automate Monitoring & Reduce Manual Work
+3. Automate Monitoring and Reduce Manual Work

 Manually reviewing thousands of calls is inefficient, slow, and prone to errors.
-AI-powered tools streamline monitoring by automating speech analysis, keyword detection, and compliance tracking.

 Here’s what to do: